ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Solaran Research Complex.md

 The essence of this place resonates with the weave, creating an environment where life flourishes in harmony.
 I've collected numerous samples of the bioluminescent flora and have conducted experiments to understand their unique properties.
 The potential for soul protection is immense.

 The tree at the heart of the grove is unlike any other.
 Its roots extend deep into the weave, and I suspect it holds the key to unlocking the secrets of soul preservation.
-I've gathered samples from this ancient tree, which I believe will serve as the blueprint for the creation of the Eversoul Grove.
+I've gathered samples from this ancient tree, which I believe will serve as the blueprint for the creation of the world Gaian tree.

 My research here has been nothing short of transformative, and I am filled with a sense of purpose.
 The Eversoul Grove may well be the key to ensuring the eternal protection of Solaran souls.